 Gain hands-on experience:

-More than a dozen campus media outlets include Hofstra Entertainment Access Television (HEAT), a student-run network that produces dozens of original programs each year.
+More than a dozen campus media outlets, including Hofstra Entertainment Access Television (HEAT), a student-run network that produces dozens of original programs each year.

-You will be prepared for many career options such as television director, producer, scriptwriter, on-screen personality, video editor, videographer, location manager, sound or light technician, set designer, camera operator, production manager, control operator, program researcher, or casting director.
-Among graduates of television production and studies:
+Television production and online entertainment is expanding and according to the U.S. Bureau of Labor Statistics, employment in media and communications occupations is expected to grow 14 percent from 2020 to 2030.
+Television graduates from Hofstra University are prepared for many career options such as director, producer, scriptwriter, on-screen personality, video editor, videographer, location manager, sound or light technician, set designer, camera operator, production manager, control operator, program researcher, or casting director.
+Among graduates of of the Television programs:

 Mean salary within one year of graduation

-Recent alumni work at prominent companies such as MSG Networks, ABC, CBS, NBC, FOX, Netflix, CNN, and Showtime Networks.
+Recent Hofstra Television graduates work at prominent companies such as MSG Networks, ABC, CBS, NBC, FOX, Netflix, CNN, and Showtime networks.

 Others continue their studies at top graduate schools including George Washington University, New York University, Rutgers University, and elsewhere.

-Learn and create with the latest in field/mobile gear and in state-of-the-art spaces that include three production studios with 4K ultra-high-definition cameras, several edit rooms, a post-production color correction suite, Foley/ADR audio studio, and a large screening room.
+Learn and create television at Hofstra with the latest in field/mobile gear and in industry quality spaces that include two production studios with 4K ultrahigh-definition cameras, several edit rooms, a post-production color correction suite, Foley/ADR audio studio, and a large screening room.